Droidian-for-Poco-X3-Pro/device-page/docs/README.md

 - Dual SIM works if you set the second `ril` in `/etc/ofono/ril_subscription.conf`, but it is not very well tested.

 ## Final notes
-- I'm not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
+- I'm not responsible for bricked devices, dead SD cards, or you getting fired because the alarm app failed.
 - Please do some research if you have any concerns about features included in the products you find here before flashing it!
-- YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.
+- It's only your choice to make this modifications on your phone, and I can't be at fault if something goes wrong.

 # Support
 - Droidian telegram group: [@DroidianLinux](https://t.me/DroidianLinux).